I Stopped Using Vaseline. Here’s What I Use Instead (and Why)

 I stopped leaning so hard on heavy occlusives and started reaching for products that actually hydrate and support the barrier at the same time.
 Things with ceramides, hyaluronic acid, and certain oils tend to work better for me long-term.
 My skin holds onto moisture, but it still feels like skin, not like it’s wearing a raincoat.

-Jojoba oil in particular makes sense to me because it’s structurally similar to your skin’s own sebum.
-It moisturizes without clogging pores or throwing the system off.
-It absorbs, it behaves, and it doesn’t turn into a whole thing.
+Jojoba oil in particular makes sense to me.
+It’s structurally similar to your skin’s natural oils, so it doesn’t just sit there.
+It absorbs, behaves, and leaves your skin feeling like skin, not coated.
 I use this one and love it for face, neck, and even flaky cuticles.

 Safe Alternatives to Vaseline and Mineral Oil